 Probably the easiest thing to do is just add an area rug and place your furniture on it.
 That wasn’t an option in our situation because of the size of our living room and the size of our rug.
 A new rug just wasn’t in the budget yet.

 These rubber drawer liners are handy for many around-the-house DIY projects.
 To use them to keep your furniture from sliding, just cut small pieces to fit the bottom of your furniture legs.
+The rubber grips the bottom of the leg and the floor.
 I’ve tried this in the past, also.
 They worked for a while but eventually, the furniture started moving again.

-If you enjoyed reading how to stop furniture from sliding, you might also like these:
+If you enjoyed reading how to stop furniture from sliding on wood floors, you might also like these:

 - Farmhouse Sign and I Need a New Rug!